 However, the attorney-client privilege is not an absolute shield for all communications between an attorney and client.
 Where breaching the privilege is sought, the “chilling effect” of disclosing such communications must be weighed against the necessity for disclosure.
 Metropolitan Life Ins.
 Co., 249 Conn. at 60.
 It cannot be used as a defense where the client shares information with an attorney, under the guise of attorney-client privilege, in order to perpetrate a fraud on the court.
 Bersani v.
 Bersani, 41 Conn.
 Supp.
 252 (1989).

-Connecticut treats the attorney-client privilege very seriously, so as to encourage the complete disclosure of information between the attorney and client.
+Connecticut treats the attorney-client privilege very seriously, to encourage the complete disclosure of information between the attorney and client.
 However, the voluntary disclosure of information subject to the attorney-client privilege will constitute a waiver of the privilege, such as when a client testifies as to communication with his or her attorney.
 State v.
 Taft, 258 Conn.
 412 (2001).
 The privilege may be impliedly waived where the advice from the attorney is integral to the action or places the attorney-client relationship at issue.
 Metropolitan Life Ins.
 Co., 249 Conn. at 60.

 There are times through discovery when a document subject to the attorney-client privilege is produced inadvertently.
-In order to determine if there is a waiver of the attorney-client privilege, Connecticut has adopted a moderate five-step analysis of the following factors:
+To determine if there is a waiver of the attorney-client privilege, Connecticut has adopted a moderate five-step analysis of the following factors:

 1. The magnitude of the discovery request and the precautions taken to prevent disclosure of privileged materials in light thereof.